Mobeen-01/Prison-Management-System-Flask-APP/README.md

 - **Centralized System**: Access prisoner records globally, with a web-based solution that can be accessed from any location with an internet connection.
 - **Cost Reduction**: Reduces the need for paper-based records, minimizing maintenance costs and the risk of data loss.

+### Detailed Report 📑

+A detailed report outlining the entire project, including methodologies, system execution, and more, has been included in the project folder.
+You can find the report at:

+`Report/Report.pdf` 📄

+This report provides a comprehensive overview of the design, implementation, and functionality of the system.

 ## Technologies Used

 - **Frontend**: HTML, CSS, JavaScript, Bootstrap